v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

       replicaset.apps/v6d-workflow-demo-job2-deployment-b5b58cbdc    3         3         3       6m24s

-The above is the process of running the workload based on the vineyard scheduler, and it's same as the `vineyardd e2e test`_.
+The above is the process of running the workload based on the vineyard scheduler, and it's same as the `workflow e2e test`_.
 What's more, you could refer to the `workflow demo`_  to dig into what happens in the container.

 Operations and drivers